carlomedina/edgar-analytics-submission/README.md

 - `time`
 - `sys`

-which are all preloaded libraries in Python3, to the best of my knowledge
+which are all preloaded libraries in Python3, to the best of my knowledge.
+Python3 is required to have the timestamp() method in datetime.datetime classes.

 The submission includes two files,